-In addition, when a child wants to test their limits or explore their independence, not allowing them to do so can result in a tantrum.
+In addition, when a child wants to test his limits or explore his independence, not allowing them to do so can result in a tantrum.

-URING A TANTRUM
+DURING A TANTRUM

 Reward your child for positive behaviors, helping them identify appropriate ways to express themselves.
 With certain things that are expected of your child, like eating breakfast, tell them to do it rather than ask.
 Offering them choices to make, such as pancakes or cereal, will give them a sense of control.

 AFTER A TANTRUM

 It’s possible that tantrums can escalate by becoming more frequent or the child putting themselves or others in danger.
 Should this happen, it might be time to call a professional.
 A doctor can help you and your child deal with these tantrums together.

 Hang in there, mama!
 Things will get better!